I CAN HELP

 As a primer, try this article on the Three-Step Theory (3ST).
 Additional research on the efficacy of the I CAN HELP training program in achieving key learning outcomes is currently underway.
 Please complete the form below if you would like to be notified when the data is publicly available, or if you would like a discount on a train-the-trainer event along with easy participation.

-Two sets of ready-to-use presentation slides are available to trainers, one set for the 4-hour Advanced Course and one set for the 90 Minute Essentials.
-Please simply complete the quick form below if you plan to use this program on your campus to receive them.
+Three sets of ready-to-use presentation slides are available to trainers, one set for the 4-hour Advanced Course, one set for the 90 Minute Essentials, and one for Student Skills.
+Please simply complete the quick form below if you plan to use this program on your campus to receive all the materials.

 REQUEST MORE INFORMATION OR SUGGEST UPDATES